h4ck3rk3y/h4ck3rk3y.github.io/_posts/2022-02-01-i-am-getting-fat-again.md

 For long time readers of the blog, you might remember that in 2020 I went down from 76 to 59.75, I was proud, healthy and loving it.
 Since January 2021 I have been gaining weight but they way I have been thinking of it has been "I lost a little over 16 kilos but gained X and X is < 16".
 The difference between 16 and X continues to decrease, which sucks.
 Also anchoring on the 16 kilo lost is not helping.
 You are only as good as your last month and for the past 13 months I have been gaining weight sometimes slowly sometimes quickly.
 That means I have been degrading.
 I'm trying to think of this as being 68 and getting down to 60.

+All this is coupled with a lack of exercise and barely running 50kms in the month of January.
+My excuse for that has been the cold.
+I need to either sign up for a gym or just go out and run.
+Maybe its time to start playing Jocko & Goggins on loop again.

 Being the right weight not only regulates blood pressure and keeps things like diabetes & heart disease away it also helps with life on the daily.
 One looks better, running becomes easier, surfing becomes easier and overall the quality of life becomes better.